waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Tool Limitations (Observed)
 - **`notepad_edit` `replace` Flaw:** The `replace` action cannot distinguish between two identical strings in the notepad.
 If a string appears multiple times, the tool fails to replace a specific instance, making it impossible to remove targeted duplicates.
 (Observed Turn 162963)
 - **`find_path` Tool (Cerulean City Anomaly):** The tool consistently fails to find long, complex paths in Cerulean City, even when a valid route exists.
-The current workaround is to break navigation into smaller segments using intermediate waypoints.
 (Note: The issue with defeated trainers being impassable has been fixed with the `passable_objects` parameter.)

 ## D. Blocked Development
 - **`team_data_compiler` Tool (Blocked):** This tool cannot be implemented at this time.
 Its core function requires parsing opponent data from the notepad, but there is no current mechanism to pass the notepad's content as an input to a custom tool.
 Development is blocked pending a solution to this system limitation.